testhub-io/testhub/README.md

 All pull requests should be submitted to the main branch.

 ### Running Porject Locally
-:warning: Please let us know if it tekes you more then 15 minutes to run the project locally.
+:warning: Please let us know if it takes you more than 15 minutes to run the project locally.
 We will work on fixing that.

 #### Dev-container
-Easiest way to run project locally is to use 'dev-containers' You will need:
+The easiest way to run a project locally is to use 'dev-containers' You will need:
 -  [VS Code](https://code.visualstudio.com/)
 -  [Docker](https://www.docker.com/products/docker-desktop)
 -  [Remote Development VS Code Extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)
 I'm pretty sure you already have most of that.
 Then open /frontend or /backend directories in VSCode and reopen them in DevContainer as VsCode suggests.
-If you did not get suggestion for some reason try `F1-> Remote-Containers: Rebuild and Reopen in Container`
+If you did not get a suggestion for some reason try `F1-> Remote-Containers: Rebuild and Reopen in Container`
 ![image](https://user-images.githubusercontent.com/154290/149673225-dbae4680-06b7-4219-ae9e-5f2e6b4ae342.png)

 Then hit `F5` and you are done.

 #### Docker Compose

 Use `[docker-compose.yml](/docker-compose.yml)' from the root of the project to run dependencies.
-It consist of
+It consists of
 - DB - `MySQL`
 - Backend - `C# .Net Core` moving to Golang
 - Frontent - `Vue.js`